SoftUni-Internal/interactive-content/EN/01-Inheritance/06-Homework.md

 [image assetsSrc="inheritance-example(20).png" /]

-Create a class Hero.
+Create a "Hero" class.
 It should contain the following members:
 - A public constructor, which accepts:
     - **username – String**
     - **level – int**
 - The following fields:
     - **username - String**
     - **level – int**
-- Getters for username and level
+- Getters for the username and the level
 - `toString()` method

-## Hint: Override `toString()` of the base class in the following way:
+## Hint: Override the `toString()` method of the base class in the following way:
 ```java
 @Override
 public String toString() {